a-d-i/CarND-Advanced-Lane-Lines/writeup_project2.md

 ![alt text][imageA]
 ![alt text][imageB]

-Continuing with the example image in the pipeline, the perspective view on the image is below:
+Continuing with the example from the start of this writeup, the perspective view on the binary masked image is as:
 ![alt text][image3]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?